ava-labs/teleporter/README.md

 For more information on the registry and how to integrate with Teleporter dApps, see the [Upgradability doc](./contracts/teleporter/registry/README.md).

-## Deploy Teleporter to an Avalanche L1
+## Deploy TeleporterMessenger to an Avalanche L1

 From the root of the repo, the TeleporterMessenger contract can be deployed by calling